THOMASELOVE/432-classes-2025/class27/README.md

     - I remind you all to look at [the Quiz 2 page](https://thomaselove.github.io/432-2025/quiz2.html) for details on revisions to the PDF file since its initial posting.
     - **Hint**: A correct answer to Question 10 includes the data from subject `H012304`, who is in the 172nd row of the `data3` tibble.
 4. The [Project B portfolio](https://thomaselove.github.io/432-2025/projB.html#the-project-portfolio) is due to Canvas on Wednesday 2025-04-30 at Noon.
-    - A complete submission includes four things: (1) your .qmd file, (2) the resulting .html file, (3) the slides **exactly as you used them in your presentation** if you used slides in your presentation, and (4) your R data set.
+    - A complete portfolio submission includes four things: (1) your .qmd file, (2) the resulting .html file, (3) the slides **exactly as you used them in your presentation** (most people used slides, a few will send their presented .html), and (4) your R data set.
     - Those of you using data that cannot be shared with me be sure to submit [what I've asked for in the instructions](https://thomaselove.github.io/432-2025/projB.html#submitting-your-data).
     - If you are working with a partner, one of you supplies the portfolio and the other submits a one-page note to Canvas indicating the members of the partnership and that the partner will submit the work.
     - I have a list of five things I plan to review in each portfolio, since I won't have time to read every part of every portfolio (38 portfolios in a day is more than I can read.)
+I will read the whole portfolio for anyone on the boundary of an A/B in the class, of course.
-        - You can probably guess that two of them are: loading packages properly, and the conclusions/discussion section.
+        - You can probably guess that two of the five things I will look at are: loading packages properly, and the conclusions/discussion section.
 I won't specify the other three.
 5. Bonus A on [Campuswire](https://campuswire.com/) is also due at noon on Wednesday 2025-04-30.
 I've reminded you enough on this, I think.
 6. After you have completed the **CWRU course evaluation** at <https://webapps.case.edu/courseevals/>, which you can do at any time now, please email me to let me know, and if I receive such an email (please use the subject line **432 course evaluation done**) from you, I will stop pestering you to do it.